decimaldreamer/x64-vm/README.md

 A modern x64 virtual machine implementation.
 This project provides a high-performance and secure virtual machine environment with full x64 architecture support.

 ## Summary
-A feature-rich x64 virtual machine implementation with advanced capabilities including JIT compilation, memory encryption, GPU emulation, VM migration, AI-driven optimizations, and more.
+A feature-rich x64 virtual machine implementation with advanced capabilities including JIT compilation, memory encryption, GPU emulation, VM migration, AI-driven optimizations, network virtualization, and backup/recovery systems.

 ## Description
 This project implements a complete x64 virtual machine with modern features and optimizations.
-It supports full x64 instruction set emulation, virtual memory management, nested virtualization, and includes advanced features like JIT compilation, memory encryption, GPU emulation, and AI-driven optimizations.
+It supports full x64 instruction set emulation, virtual memory management, nested virtualization, and includes advanced features like JIT compilation, memory encryption, GPU emulation, AI-driven optimizations, network virtualization, and comprehensive backup/recovery systems.
 The project is designed with modularity in mind, allowing for easy extension and customization.

 ## Project Progress